KEEGO Water Bottle Survey

 Next question: What are the 3 most important features of a sports bottle?

-For 21% of cyclists, it is of utmost importance that the bottle is easy to clean, closely followed by the healthy materials from which the water bottle should be made.
-Together with the taste, these are clearly the three most important aspects of a bottle.
+For 21% of cyclists, it is extremely important that the bottle is easy to clean, closely followed by the healthy materials from which the water bottle should be made.
+Together with Taste , these Taste clearly the three most important aspects of a bottle.

-29% of respondents cited the problem of cleaning as the biggest disadvantage.
+29% of respondents cited cleaning as the biggest disadvantage.

-For 24%, unhealthy materials are a taboo and 22% complain about mold and/or discoloration of their water bottles.
+For 24%, unhealthy materials are a no-go, and 22% complain about mold growth and/or discoloration Taste their water bottles.

-One of the most frequently mentioned (14%) disadvantages of conventional sports bottles is the fact that they tend to give off a certain taste and change the taste of the liquid inside.
+One of the most frequently mentioned (14%) disadvantages of conventional sports bottles is the fact that they tend to Taste a certain Taste and alter the Taste liquid inside.

-Thanks to titanium, our drinking bottles are not only easy to clean, but they also prevent mold formation, guarantee the pure taste of the drink and, thanks to their durability, are a sustainable alternative to conventional plastic bottles.
+Thanks to titanium, our water bottles are not only easy to clean, but also prevent mold growth, guarantee a pure Taste drink, and are a sustainable alternative to conventional plastic bottles thanks to their durability.

 A great result that motivates us to keep going.